 - Injury and Causation: Finally, and as suggested in the preceding point, the doctor’s breach of his duty to the patient must have caused the patient’s harm in a proximate manner.
 If the patient would have suffered the same harm regardless of the doctor’s actions, the victim may not be able to prove that the doctor committed medical malpractice.
 However, when medical mistakes and doctor errors cause patients to experience worsened conditions and heightened medical problems, those victims often are able to prove their cases under medical malpractice theories of law.

-While medical treatment does not always have a favorable outcome, it is not enough to prove that you did not get better or recover after being treated by a medical doctor.
-Instead, you must prove that the doctor (or other healthcare professional who treated you) failed to provide an acceptable standard of care and that this resulted in your injuries or other harm.
+While medical treatment does not always have a favorable outcome, it is not enough that you did not get better or recover after being treated by a medical doctor.
+Instead, you must prove that the doctor (or another healthcare professional who treated you) failed to provide an acceptable standard of care and that this resulted in your injuries or other harm.